-AIR CONTROLS: If you have an Elite model, there are two air controls included with your spa which regulate air flow through the jets.
-These air controls allow air to flow through the jets when the pump is on high speed, and each control regulates the air flow through three jets.
+Air Controls: Your spa comes equipped with two or three air controls.
+The air controls allow air to flow through the jets when the pump is on high speed, and each control regulates the air flow to a different jet or group of jets.

-If you have an Elite Plus model, there is a third air control which controls air flow through the whirlpool jet.
 Simply turn the air control to the "on" position while the pump is on high speed and you will see the jets produce added agitation.
 Turning the control to "off" will return the jets to water-only operation.
 If the controls are "on" while the spa is on low speed, you may see a small amount of air coming from the jets.
 While this does not hurt the operation of the spa, it will have a tendency to cool the water and is therefore undesirable.